Republic of Karelia: Art

 Karelian art history begun with Petroglyphs, which were created around 6,500 years ago.
 They became a UNESCO World Heritage Site, listed in 2021.

 Icon painters were the first professional artists of Karelia.

 Karelia has become a source of inspiration for many famous artists of the 19th–20th century such as: Ivan Shishkin, Arkhip Kuindzhi, and N. K. Roerich.

+The formation of professional painting in Karelia is associated with the name of the People's Artist of the KFSSR V. N. Popov (1869–1945).
+In 1934, the Union of Artists of the Autonomous Karelian SSR was established, the first chairman of which was elected Yu.
+O. Rautanen, since 2010, the Karelian branch of the Union of Artists of Russia.
+As part of the Karelian department, there is an Association of Young artists and Art Historians.

 Architecture

 Karelia is famous for its wooden architecture.
 Karelian architecture developed under the strong influence of Novgorod architecture.
 Examples of Karelian architecture are collected in the Kizhi Pogost Museum.

 Later Karelian architecture was influenced by Finns, especially after the creation of the Karelian Labour Commune.

 Music

 Kantele is the most famous traditional Karelian musical instrument.
 In Kalevala the mage Väinämöinen makes the first kantele from the jawbone of a giant pike and a few hairs from Hiisi's stallion.

+In 1933, the Karelian State Philharmonic Symphony Orchestra was founded.
+The orchestra belonged to the Karelian Radio and Television, part of the Ministry of Culture of Karelia.
+However, since 1997, the orchestra has been a part of the Karelian State Philharmonic Society.